How it works

 Who makes it

 New York Explained is written and edited at the city desk.
-The desk does the morning read, writes the brief against the rules above, tends the storylines and the ledger, and answers the mail.
+The desk does the morning read, writes the brief against the rules above, tends the storylines and the reference shelves, and answers the mail.
 It is independent and founder-owned, funded by readers, and not owned by anyone it covers; the ownership details are on the About page.

 Questions about the method